Last Updated on August 16th, 2019

 And acne experts are always telling us that “if it tastes good, you probably can’t eat it,” if you have acne.
-Now a study conducted by scientists in Malaysia concludes that, especially for people who have Asian skin types, ice cream aggravates acne.
+Now a study conducted by scientists in Malaysia concludes1 that, especially for people who have Asian skin types, ice cream aggravates acne.

 What’s the issue with ice cream for people who have acne?